Janis Joplin & Jorma Kaukonen: The Tale of the Typewriter Tape

 “Trouble In Mind” and “Hesitation Blues,” appeared on a Janis Joplin boxed set, Janis, in 1998.

 A year after the acoustic recording was made, Jorma Kaukonen would run into Paul Kantner in San Francisco.
 Along with singer Marty Balin, they would start a rock band, something Jorma—although he’d played rock in his teens—had no real interest in doing until he actually did it.
-He is now a Rock and Roll Hall of Fame inductee with Jefferson Airplane and has co-led Hot Tuna with former Airplane bassist Jack Casady for nearly 50 years.
+He is now a Rock and Roll Hall of Fame inductee with Jefferson Airplane and has co-led Hot Tuna with former Airplane bassist Jack Casady for more than 50 years.

 As for Janis, life quickly became difficult in the mid-’60s, as drugs and alcohol began to take a toll on her.
 In May 1965, she returned to Port Arthur where, for a time, she tried the straight life, although she stayed with the music, cutting a handful of tracks in a studio and performing for anyone who’d listen.
 Still, she knew, as she did before, that Texas wasn’t the place for her, and she returned to the Bay Area, where she was introduced to the guys who called themselves Big Brother and the Holding Company.
 It wasn’t long before the world knew her name.